Logistics for WUHE Walk

 - Communities along, or near the route, are encouraged to organize and schedule as many educational health events as possible, in such locations as: schools, libraries, churches, medical offices, restaurants, or other places in town where people gather.

-- Contacting media(local and national) is essential through press releases, or phone calls to newsrooms of local media.
+- Contacting media (local and national) is essential through simple phone calls and press releases to newsrooms of local media.

-- Governors, legislators, mayors, and elected officialswould ideally be contacted and “proclamations” of support from these governmental offices would be helpful.
+- Governors, legislators, mayors, and elected officials would ideally be contacted and “proclamations” of support from these governmental offices would be helpful.

-- Churches, temples, mosques, fraternal organizations, and other organizations are encouraged to be invited to host preventive medicine talksfor their communities on the day WUHE is scheduled for their town.
+- Churches, temples, mosques, fraternal organizations, and other organizations are encouraged to be invited to host preventive medicine talks for their communities on the day WUHE is scheduled for their town.

 - Topics of community forums include, but not limited to: Vitamin D, access to safe drinking water, exercise, fitness, access to fruit and vegetables, nutrition, mental health, and safe and walkable neighborhoods.
 Your ideas are welcome!